IbrahimFangary/F1L-exploration-of-antibody-therapies-using-scRNA-from-cancer-cell-lines/README.md

 # weak 2: summarizing key points in the  Kinker et al. study
 ### How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
 Why do you think that caveat was or was not adequately addressed?
-The authors were aware of the potential caveat that co-culturing different CCLE cell lines will introduce due to the interaction between cells which may affect expression patterns so the authors tried to test patterns of heterogeneity in co culturing and each cell line individually and they found that Co-culturing had a modest effect on average gene expression in each cell line, while patterns of heterogeneity were highly consistent between the two conditions
+The authors were aware of the potential caveat that co-culturing different CCLE cell lines will introduce due to the interaction between cells which may affect expression patterns so the authors tried to test patterns of heterogeneity in co-culturing and each cell line individually and they found that Co-culturing had a modest effect on average gene expression in each cell line, while patterns of heterogeneity were highly consistent between the two conditions
 The co-culturing caveat was adequately addressed because the authors wanted to make sure that the heterogeneity within each cell line is due to intrinsic features of that cell line not due to the cell-cell interaction as they wanted to mimic the real complex system of cancer by modeling tumor microenvironment interactions and studying heterogeneity.
 ### What might be the reason why some cell lines have these discrete subpopulations while others do not?
 Intra-tumoral heterogeneity is common in cancer cell lines due to differences in gene expression patterns.
 These differences can arise from various factors, including genetic mutations, epigenetic modifications, or environmental influences such as nutrient availability or drug exposure.
 Conversely, some cell lines lack intra-tumoral heterogeneity, leading to the absence of discrete subpopulations within the cancer cell line.
 This homogeneity is often due to a more uniform cellular environment or fewer driving mutations that reduce variability.